How to Screen Candidates: Tips from Ag Recruiters

 If you have completed steps 1-4, you can almost feel 100% confident about hiring your new candidate.
 Conducting a background check is the final step you can take to ensure you're hiring the right individual for your farm or ag business.

-Background checks verify a candidate’s identity and social security, their credit report, and criminal record.
-Verifying these items can help avoid mis-hires that could pose your company legal or financial risk or hurt your reputation.
+Background checks verify a candidate's identity, criminal record, employment history, education, and in some cases, their credit history, depending on the position.
+Verifying these items can help avoid mis-hires that could put your company at legal or financial risk or hurt your reputation.

-Often, the background check process can occur after the offer has already been extended, or even accepted.
-The process can take a few days, so don’t wait for the results of a background check before extending your offer to avoid the risk of losing your top candidate.
+Often, the background check process occurs after the offer has already been extended or even accepted.
+The process can take a few days, so don't wait for the results of a background check before extending your offer to avoid the risk of losing your top candidate.

-Some companies conduct background checks themselves, while others outsource their background checks.
+Some companies conduct background checks internally, while others outsource the process.
 AgHires offers background check services to give you peace of mind when hiring new employees for your ag business.

 FINAL